gottacatchenall/ms_bumblebees/README.md

 We predict things alright.
 Emphasizes how heterogenous data sources can improve interaction prediction (rocpr fig).
 Advances network embedding as a framework for prediction of species interaction networks.

+Embedding is a good tool for x.
+How do we select the dimensionality of our predictors?
+[Paper on ecological dimensionality].
+But this doesn't mean 7-dimensions is adaquete to describe our predictors in models to predict species interactions.